fionanealon/iris-data-set-project/README.md

 # Select all values in fourth column of numpy array
 fourthcol = data[:,3]
 ```
 In the next block of code, I will assign values to the 1st, 2nd, 3rd and 4th columns in the numpy array.
-Data is a two dimensional array - an array of arrays. ```python Data[0]``` is the usual way to access first element in a list or array.
+Data is a two dimensional array - an array of arrays. ```Data[0]``` is the usual way to access first element in a list or array.
 In this case, this will only return the first row of the data.
 However, I also require the first column of data.
-To select all of the values in a column in a numpy array, I need to adding the following code ```python :,``` to my code so that this selects everything in the first dimension of the array (the column). ```python Data[0]``` represents the second dimension of the array.
+To select all of the values in a column in a numpy array, I need to adding the following code ```:,``` to my code so that this selects everything in the first dimension of the array (the column). ```Data[0]``` represents the second dimension of the array.
 I can adjust the index method in my code and apply the same logic to select the second, third and fourth columns of the numpy array.

 ```Python
 # Find the average of the first column of data